 Back in LA in December 1969, James recorded the album that more than any other defined the new acoustic rock sound (and much of the pained, introspective zeitgeist) of the singer-songwriter era, “Sweet Baby James”, with Kootch on guitar and Carole on piano.

 In March-April 1970, Carole cut her first solo album, “Writer”, with Larkey, Kootch, and with James on acoustic guitar and backing vocals.
 Goffin had been hanging around, to no avail romantically, but co-wrote and mixed the album.
 Who am I to judge?
 The new material included ‘Going Back’, another hit for The Byrds.
-For the closing cut on the album, Carole chose one of her early hits, ‘Up On the Roof’.
+For the closing cut on the album, Carole chose an ‘oldie’, ‘Up On the Roof’.

 The song’s inclusion is sort of the point of this whole ramble.
 It wasn’t a gimmick to capitalize on her cred as ‘the gal who wrote’.
 It was a bold gesture: “That previous incarnation?
 That also was me.”
 I’ve known a lot of people who’ve shed identities, designed for themselves new ones.
 I myself did it in a major way, right back in the days we’re visiting here.
 I suppose in one way or another, most people change personae over the years to one degree or another.
 I’m no psychologist, but I’m guessing it’s always healthier if one can incorporate his former selves into the life he’s living.
 We all know people who ignore/hide/deny former incarnations.
 It’s inherently embarrassing.

 Carole, with her unique biography straddling two coasts, two eras, two realities, embraced her former self.
 And that proud acknowledgement, that ‘this is me, and that was me, too’ is to be admired.
-Of course, it helps that that other self was the author of ‘Will You Still Love Me Tomorrow’, the soundtrack to about 50 million backseat deflorations; and not John Lennon’s 18-month lost weekend.
+Of course, it helps that that other self was the author of ‘Will You Still Love Me Tomorrow’, the soundtrack to about 50 million backseat deflorations; and Barry Mann’s ‘Who Put the Bomp?‘.

 Here’s James’ beautiful solo version of ‘Up On the Roof’ from the Fillmore East in January, 1971.
 Returning from that tour to LA later that month, the band (Carole, James, Larkey, O’Brien, Kootch) went into the studio to record a batch of new songs that Carole had written by herself, working for the first time mostly without the help of lyricists Goffin or her new buddy Toni Stern.
 She called the album “Tapestry”.